 Amici Christi

-Someone who is interest in becoming a member of Amici Christi should:
+Someone who is interested in becoming a member of Amici Christi should:

-1. Feel drawn to the spiritual path of the Mission of Divine Mercy.
+1. Desire to follow Jesus through the spiritual path of the Mission of Divine Mercy.

-A person who feels called to the Amici Christi makes an application and then goes through a two-year period of discernment.
+We don’t want anyone to rush into this.
+New candidates begin formation in September of each year.
+A person who enters into the formation to become a member of Amici Christi goes through a two-year period of discernment.
 After the discernment period, those who request admission and are approved then go through a two-year novitiate.
-At the end of the novitiate, they make a profession that is renewed yearly during the weekend of Divine Mercy Sunday.
+At the end of the novitiate, new members make a profession that is renewed yearly to give them more freedom.

 Novices becoming Amici Christi Professed Members after four years of formation: